joagre/anond/README.md

 # This is Anond

-## 1) Overview
+## 1) The why

+Anond is something I am writing as a vehicle for further experimentation when it comes to network anonymization.

+## 2) The what

-Anond provides transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
+Anond strives to provide transparent IP-level anonymization using virtual network interfaces, peer-to-peer and overlay network techniques.
 This is indeed nothing new in itself and has been researched in projects such as [*Tarzan*](https://gnunet.org/sites/default/files/tarzan-ccs02.pdf) (2002) and [*ANON*](http://www.eecs.harvard.edu/~htk/publication/2002-milcom-kung-bradner-tan.pdf) (2002) to mention a few.
-Anond is another take on this but in its heart is an anonymous routing protocol with ideas taken from the paper [*Anonymous overlay network supporting authenticated routing*](doc/Schlegel-Wong-3.pdf) (2010) by Roman Schlegel and Duncan
+Anond is another take on this but in its heart is an anonymous routing protocol with ideas taken from [*Anonymous overlay network supporting authenticated routing*](doc/Schlegel-Wong-3.pdf) (2010) by Roman Schlegel and Duncan
 S. Wong.